An email marketing strategy is a high-level plan in which digital marketers include tactics to boost the efficiency of their email campaigns.

 First, please never buy email addresses!

 Sending emails without any consent is an extremely bad practice.
-We all have received spam emails & felt angry because of them.
+We all have received spam emails and felt angry because of them.
 They pollute our private space.
 They are not desired at all.

 Besides, purchased email lists are of low quality in most cases.
 Sometimes, resellers even scam people willing to buy them.
 In short: stay away from all of this!